 kidney replacement therapy: Having a functional kidney transplant or receiving regular dialysis.

-kidney transplant: A procedure whereby a healthy kidney is taken from one person and surgically placed into someone with end-stage kidney disease.
+kidney transplant: A healthy kidney is taken from 1 person and surgically placed into someone with kidney failure.
 The kidney can come from a live or deceased donor.

 labour force: People who are employed or unemployed (not employed but actively looking for work).
 Also known as the workforce.